Here's the single biggest myth in NSW motor accident claims: if you were at fault, you get nothing.

 - Respond to the insurer's information requests within their statutory timeframes.

 The form itself isn't complicated.
-What trips at-fault claimants up is the psychological hurdle — the feeling that you caused this so you shouldn't ask for anything.
-The scheme is designed on a different premise: that injured people need treatment and income while they recover, and that arguing fault before the claim is paid would leave people destitute during that 52-week window.
+What trips people up is the mental hurdle — the feeling that you caused this so you shouldn't ask for anything.
+The scheme is designed on a different premise: that injured people need treatment and income while they recover, and that arguing fault before the claim is paid would leave people destitute during recovery.

 How Accident Hub handles at-fault files